5th Annual Food As Medicine Symposium

 Learning Objectives:

-- Describe the difference between integrative/functional nutrition and medicine in addressing chronic disease.
+- Describe the difference between evidence-based integrative/functional nutrition and medicine in addressing chronic disease.

-- Identify key biomarkers commonly used in disease tests and assessments.
+- Identify key biomarkers commonly used in disease tests and assessments, and identify where caution is needed with supplements.

 5-6:30 pm Nutrition for Sports Performance Panel